 Austria, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Germany, Greece, Hungary, Italy, Latvia, Malta, Norway, Portugal, Romania, Slovakia and Slovenia

 - Higher education institutions participating in the Czech Republic:

-- all public higher education institutions
+- public higher education institutions except for two

 - 31 private higher education institutions

 - o one of the two state higher education institutions